rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

   for (trial in 1:nTrials) {
-    //returns the probability of having made the choice you made, given your beta and your Q's
+    //returns the probability of having made the choice you made, given your beta and your Q's target += log_softmax(Q[trial] * beta)[armChoice[trial]];
-    //(as you would have had given that beta value and the deterministic function in transformed parameters.) target += log_softmax(Q[trial] * beta)[armChoice[trial]];
   }
 ```